-Visitors to Cyprus can be refused entry if the immigration officials have concerns about planned travel to, or activities in, the north.
+You can be refused entry if immigration officials have concerns about planned travel to, or activities in, the Turkish-controlled north.

-Residence permits, identity cards and other documents issued by authorities in northern Cyprus may not be accepted as valid by the Republic of Cyprus Government in southern Cyprus, nor by the authorities of other countries.
+Residence permits, identity cards and other documents issued by Turkish authorities in the north may not be accepted as valid by the Republic of Cyprus Government in southern Cyprus, nor by the authorities of other countries.

 - If you overstay your visa, you could be charged with breaching immigration regulations.

-- The Republic of Turkey does not accept 'Turkish Republic of Northern Cyprus' identity cards as valid travel documents for entry into or transiting Turkey.
+- The Republic of Turkey doesn't accept 'Turkish Republic of Northern Cyprus' identity cards as valid travel documents for entry into or transiting Turkey.
 Use your Australian passport for all travel into or out of Cyprus and Turkey.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

-Declare cash of 10,000 euros or more (or the equivalent in another currency) if you are travelling between Cyprus and any non-European Union (EU) country.
-This includes notes and coins, money orders, cheques and traveller's cheques.
+Declare cash of 10,000 euros or more (or the equivalent in another currency) if you're travelling between Cyprus and any non-European Union (EU) country.
+This includes notes and coins, money orders, cheques and travellers cheques.
 If you don't declare your cash or give incorrect information on entry to, or exit from, Cyprus, you'll be fined.
-You don't need to declare cash if you are travelling to or from another EU country.
+You don't need to declare cash if you're travelling to or from another EU country.

 The official currency of the Republic of Cyprus is the Euro.
 The principal currency in the north is the Turkish Lira, although Euros can be used in many establishments.
-The Turkish Lira is not accepted in the south of Cyprus.
+The Turkish Lira isn't accepted in the Republic of Cyprus controlled south.

 ATMs are widely available in tourist locations and major credit cards can be used in most places.